 As always, you want to be in optimum health when considering elective surgery.
 Follow a healthy lifestyle, including diet and exercise, don’t smoke since this decreases your body’s ability to heal normally, and follow your primary care physician’s advice when treating chronic conditions like high blood pressure.

 Tummy tuck surgery is typically performed under general anesthesia at a fully accredited surgery center.
-Dr. Capek usually recommends that your spend one night in the surgery center, where you will have one-on-one nursing care, a private room and lots of TLC.
+Dr. Capek usually recommends that you spend one night in the surgery center, where you will have one-on-one nursing care, a private room, and lots of TLC.

 Types of Tummy Tuck

-The incisions are located in the lower belly, just above the pubic area and extend hip-to-hip, as well as within the belly button.
+The incisions are located in the lower belly, just above the pubic area, and extend hip-to-hip, as well as within the belly button.
 This procedure corrects loose, flabby skin both above and below the belly button.
 Muscle or fascial repair is usually performed as well.
-An extended variation with high lateral tension is sometimes done in patients with extensive loose skin extending onto the hips.
+An extended tummy tuck with high lateral tension is sometimes done in patients with extensive loose skin extending onto the hips.
 Dr. Capek routinely lifts sagging pubic tissues (mons pubis) when performing abdominoplasty surgery.

 Mini Tummy Tuck